zenomt/rtmfp-cpp/README.md

 ([Active Queue Management](https://datatracker.ietf.org/doc/html/rfc7567)
 with
 [Explicit Congestion Notification](https://datatracker.ietf.org/doc/html/rfc3168))
-is not widely deployed in the Internet at this time.
+is not universally deployed in the Internet at this time.

 In addition to the normal congestion signals (loss and Explicit Congestion Notification), this library can optionally infer likely congestion on a session